|3||Loni, Uttar Pradesh|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Jodhpur air is currently 13 times above WHO exposure recommendation
+PM2.5 concentration in Jodhpur air is currently 7 times above the WHO annual air quality guideline value

 Moderate 85 US AQI

 Jodhpur is the second-largest city in the Indian state of Rajasthan.
 It is a popular tourist destination for both domestic and international travellers.
 It features many temples, palaces and forts and sits at the edge of the stark Thar Desert.
 It is affectionately known as “The Blue City” throughout most of the vast sub-continent.

 At the beginning of 2021, Jodhpur was experiencing a period of “Moderate” air quality with a US AQI reading of 91.
 The recorded level of PM2.5 was 31.2 µg/m³.

 With levels such as these, it is advisable to close doors and windows to prevent the ingress of dirty air.
 Those of a sensitive disposition should avoid venturing outside until the air quality improves.
 If this is unavoidable, then a good quality mask should be worn at all times.